getify/You-Dont-Know-JS/async & performance/ch3.md

 ### Calling too late

-Similar to point the previous point, promise observation callbacks are automatically scheduled when either `fulfill(..)` or `reject(..)` are called by the promise creation capability.
-Those `then(..)` callbacks will predictably be fired on the next event loop tick.
+Similar to the previous point, a promise's `then(..)` registered observation callbacks are automatically scheduled when either `fulfill(..)` or `reject(..)` are called by the promise creation capability.
+Those scheduled callbacks will predictably be fired on the next event loop tick.

 It's not possible for synchronous observation, so it's not possible for a synchronous chain of tasks to run in such a way to in effect "delay" another callback from happening as expected.
 That is, when a promise is resolved, all `then(..)` registered callbacks on it will be called, in order, immediately at the next event loop opportunity, and nothing that happens inside of one of those callbacks can affect/delay the calling of the other callbacks.